-The Brunni Tickle Path near Engelberg is an old favorite of ours and we go at least once a summer, always with friends.
+The Brunni Tickle Trail near Engelberg is an old favorite of ours and we go at least once a summer, always with friends.
 The main attraction is a very short sensory trail around a little pond, where you walk barefoot over surfaces like stones, sticks, bark, mud, and even cow pies.
 Next to the barefoot path is a large picnic area and water play area.
 Of course, the views are fantastic, even when the peaks are partially obscured by clouds.
-Bring extra clothes-you will get wet!

 You can combine this with the Globi Treasure Hunt trail, which has 11 treasure chests hidden along the trail.
 If you find all the clues, you can collect a prize at the restaurant.
-Happily, this trail was updated in since our last visit, so the treasure chests were hidden in different places and all the clues were different.
 See more details here.

 Lastly, at the Ristis middle station, there is a huge playground, with climbing structures, a trampoline, swings, slides, water play, an alpine slide (aka rodelbahn) and picnic areas with grills.
 Back in the valley, you can visit the Grotzenwäldi adventure playground if you have extra time to fill.
 Enjoy!!!